 Creating or buying a programming suite from another programmer and installing it on your computer will speed this up, as will using a better computer… or being a better programmer - an easy prospect if you just use skillwires.

 If you want to be able to install your finished program onto your deck, you need to cook it to an optical chip.

 This is where the encoder comes into use.
-Just make sure you have enough optical chips lying about, and just smack it in there like your parents smacked you - with love, Omae <3.
-You don't even have to watch it while the encoder does it things.
+Just make sure you have enough optical chips lying about, and just smack it in there like your parents smacked you: with love, Omae <3.
+You don't even have to watch it while the encoder works its magic.
 Again, just like your parents with you!

 And then you're done.
 You can INSTALL the completed program chip onto your deck.
 Don't forget to set the program to default, if you want it to load automatically!

-Please see Sunny's Guide to Decking for a cheat sheet on the various utilities and what they do while I finish working on thhe below:
+Please see Sunny's Guide to Decking for a cheat sheet on the various utilities and what they do while I finish working on the below: